-When a web page compels other quality websites to link to it, it improves the website’s standing with Google, as well as other search engines, which in turn helps increase the overall search rankings.
+When a web page compels other quality websites to link to it, it improves the web site’s standing with Google (as well as other search engines,) which in turn helps increase the overall search rankings.

 The challenge that many site owners face is actually finding natural ways to gain high-quality links.
+Many either don’t know where to begin, or get frustrated with the time it takes to accomplish this task.

 Pages with outbound links make good resources, which makes reputable websites take note and want to link to your page in their future posts, which helps drive more traffic to your site.